 This school believes that it is essential to work with parents and carers in the best interests of their children.
 However, good relationships with parents and carers should not detract from our primary concern which is the welfare of children in this school.

-Staff are made aware in training of the ‘toxic four’ issues in home life that could have an impact on the way children are parented (Munroe, 2010).
+Staff are made aware in training of the ‘toxic quad.’ issues in home life that could have an impact on the way children are parented (Munroe, 2010).
 The Government research into Serious Case Reviews reveals that the presence of one or more of the following issues could have a detrimental impact on parenting of children in that household:

 Domestic abuse (violence)